13 Visualising data with ggplot2

 13.8.2 Labels

 Effective labeling is crucial for ensuring that plots are accessible and comprehensible to a wider audience.
 To achieve this, it’s important to use full variable names for axis and legend labels, as this enhances clarity.
-The plot’s title
+The plot’s title and subtitle should be employed to communicate the primary insights and key takeaways, making the information more digestible at a glance.
+The caption serves as a valuable space to include details about the data source, providing context and credibility.
+Furthermore, the tag feature can be utilized to add identification markers, which is particularly helpful when comparing or displaying multiple plots within a project.

-There are several ways to add labels to ggplot2 charts, but we will focus on using the labs()
+There are several ways to add labels to ggplot2 charts, but we will focus on using the labs() function, which allows us to add titles, subtitles, axis labels, and other annotations like caption, etc., to the plot.
+Example -

 ggplot(mtcars, aes(x = hp, y = mpg, color = factor(cyl))) +